neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 ## Contributing documentation

-To ensure ease of use, every part of all software must be documented as thoroughly as possible, and all new features should be fully documented.
+To ensure ease of use, all parts of `datashuttle` must be documented as thoroughly as possible, and all new features should be fully documented.
 If you notice any areas where the documentation can be improved, please don't hesitate to make a contribution.